weygoldt/py2md/README.md

 Python libraries, you can streamline your writing process and maintain full control over versioning.
-This method not only simplifies the integration of code and text but also ensures that your articles remain easy to **manage** and **reproduce**.
-This is particularly important for data-centric projects, where being able to generate your Medium article from the terminal, complete with all plots and without errors, is **immensely satisfying**.
+This method not only simplifies the integration of code and text but also ensures that your articles remain easy to **manage** and most importantly, **reproduce**.
+This is particularly important for data-centric projects, where being able to generate your report from the terminal, complete with all plots and without errors, is **immensely satisfying**.
 Happy writing!